mikyll/Mobile-Systems-M/flashcards.md

 Moreover, there are 2 most common issues
 ![alt](./resources/gfx/wireless_common_issues.png)
-- Hidden node issue.
+- **Hidden node issue**.
 It occurs when a node (A) starts transmitting to another one (B), and a third node (C) cannot detect the already ongoing transmission between the other two.
 Therefore, when it starts transmitting as well, it causes a collision;
-- Exposed node issue.
+- **Exposed node issue**.
 It occurs when a node (B) transmits to another node (A), and a third node (C) doesn't start transmitting to its peer (D) because it detects the already ongoin transmission between the other nodes, even tough it doesn't interefere with it.

 </details>

 ---

+### MACA
+**Question**:
-**Question**: Does **MACA** solve hidden node and exposed node issues?
+- Does **MACA** solve hidden node and exposed node issues?

 <details><summary><b>Answer: </b></summary>